-Guiding Principles Outcomes That all Lismore residents enjoy equal opportunities within a strong, inclusive community Social inclusion and Participation Sustainable Economic Growth and Development That using resident only equally sustained.
-That using esconomy is vibrant and development is environmentally & socially sustained.
-Protect, Conserve and Enhance the Environment and Brodiversity That Lismore's natural ecology is protected and maintained in a healthy and robust state for future generations Best Practice Corporate Governance That best-practice management principles pervade our business; that we are innovative, ethical, and our use of resources provides maximum benefits to the community.
-Community Strategic Priorities Outcomes Enhance Lismore as a Regional Centre That Lismore retains and builds on its regional service centre role, including the provisi of key medical, legal and tertiary education functions Foster Youth Development That young people are included in our community and can safely pursue their interests and aspirations.
+Guiding Principles Outcomes Social Inclusion and Participation That all Lismore residents onjoy equal opportunities within a strong, inclusive community.
+Sustainable Economic Growth That Lismore's economy is vibrant and development is environmentally & socially sustainable and Development Protect, Conserve and Enhance the That Lismpre's natural ecology is protected and maintained in a healthy and robust Environment and Biodiversity state for future generations Best-Practice Corporate Governance That best-practice management principles pervade our business; that we are innovative, ethical, and our use of resources provides maximum benefits to the community. rennizar and out rise on esonices provides international of the service of the Community Strategic Priorities Outcomes Enhance Lismore as a Regional Centre That Lismore retains and builds on its regional service centre role, including the provisi of key medical, legal and tertiary education functions Foster Youth Development That young people are included in our community and can safely pursue their interests and aspirations.
 Support an Ageing Population That older people have access to appropriate services and facilities to enhance their health and wellbeing.
 Provide Sustainable Land-use Planning That land-use planning is founded on principles of sustainability.
-Improve Catchment Management That catchment management is integrated and holistic, in order to achieve a sustainal and balanced use of natural resources.
-Revitalise the CBD That the CBD becomes a vibrant meeting place and a cultural and entertainment hub the Northern Rivers region.
+Improve Catchment Management That catchment management is integrated and holistic, in order to achieve a sustainat and balanced use of natural resources.
+Revitalise the CBD That the CBD becomes a vibrant meeting place and a cultural and entertainment hub t the Northern Rivers region.
 Integrated Waste Cycle Management That Lismore minimises waste to landfill by reducing, reusing and recycling.
 Improve Roads, Cycleways and Footpaths That Lismore has an extensive transport network and is an accessible, safe and efficie city for motorists, cyclists and pedestrians.
 Mitigate Climate Change at a Local Level That Lismore is a leader in reducing carbon emissions and minimising the impacts of climate change.
 Develop and Support Art, Cultural, Sporting and Tourism Activities That our regional art, cultural and sporting facilities remain a major component of Lismore life and an increasingly popular attraction for domestic tourists.
 Integrated Water Cycle Management That Lismore maintains long-term water security for its growing population through the efficient use of this precious resource.
 Provide Greater Housing Choices That Lismore offers a diverse range of housing options to accommodate a variety of households.
 Improve Passive and Active Recreational Facilities That Lismore retains and builds on its regional recreation centre to attract major event and tournaments.
 Corporate Foundations Outcomes Efficient Use of Council Resources That we maximise the value of our resources, continually review our operations to ensure best value, eliminate waste & duplication, and gain the full service potential from our asset Engage With the Community That the community is informed and consulted about the issues that are relevant to their lives and we are fully accountable to the community for our operations.
-Promote a Constructive Corporate Culture That customers and staff experience a supportive organisation, with a strong sense or integrity, which responds to their needs and provides innovative and creative services Whole of Council Corporate Planning That we have clear goals and act as one in their co-ordinated implementation, in orde to maximise the return on resource investment and staff expertise.
-Providing Excellent Customer Service That our primary focus is to understand and respond to the needs of the community we ser
+Promote a Constructive Corporate Culture That customers and staff experience a supportive organisation, with a strong sense of integrity, which responds to their needs and provides innovative and creative services Whole of Council Corporate Planning That we have clear goals and act as one in their co-ordinated implementation, in order to maximise the return on resource investment and staff expertise.
+Providing Excellent Customer Service That our primary focus is to understand and respond to the needs of the community we sen